Plug/plenum centrifugal AHU fan with airfoil impeller on the Jitamitra shop floor

 Applications

-AHU supply / return fans — efficient, quiet, built to run 24×7.
+AHU supply / return fans — efficient, quiet, engineered for continuous run-hours.

 highstatic efficiency